TrebledJ/trebledj.github.io/content/tags/music/general/piano.md

 title: Piano
 ---

-Compositions containing the hunky but versatile instrument commonly known as the piano.
+Compositions featuring the hunky but versatile instrument commonly known as the piano.